-Finally, in columns (7)-(9), we include both the leader characteristics and the relative GDP together with the two measures of resilience.
+Finally, in columns (7)-(9) of Table 5, we include both the leader characteristics and the relative GDP together with the two measures of resilience.
 These results parallel those in columns (4)-(6) of Tables 2 and 3.
 Once again, the main results are robust.20

 Political context Table 6 includes two additional sets of variables to check if our results are robust to political context and political history.
 In columns (1)-(3), we add categorical variables for the mode of entry of the current leader: election, inheritance, imposition by a colonial power, or some other form of entry.
-If the entry modes were systematically different for resilient and non-resilient leaders, and assassinated with different likelihoods of reform, this might drive our earlier results.
+If the entry modes were systematically different for resilient and non-resilient leaders, and associated with different likelihoods of reform, then this might drive our earlier results.
 However, we obtain very similar estimates to those in earlier tables.21

 Resilient and non-resilient leaders could conceivably enter at different points in a country's political history.
 Specifically, suppose that personally resilient leaders are more likely to appear early on, when the country has little or no experience with strong executive constraints, and that such experience promotes future reforms into this regime.
 This channel is in the spirit of Persson and Tabellini's (2009) analysis of democratic capital.
-However, including the proportion of years with strong executive constraints in a country's history in columns (4)-(6), along with the mode of entry, suggests that this is not the case.
-Again, the estimates are almost identical to the baseline estimates in Tables 2 and 3.
+However, including the proportion of years with strong executive constraints in a